2425-2AHIF-WMC/ws-project-dav1dq07/README.md

+Notes:

+Rename all classes to more specific (to make one style.css)
++ comments and structuring

-Notes: Change all .css files into one
+Change all .css files into one